AngusYuan/Bo_Yuan.github.io/index.md

 ---
 layout: frontpage
 title: Student Name
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description: Bo Yuan is an Master Student at The George Washington University.
+He study CS program and focus on data analytics and data mining.
 keywords: statistics, data analytics
 ---